mojaloop/helm/monitoring/PROMFANA.md

 ## Known issues

+1. **Warning:** Prometheus does not have an authentication mechanism.
+To be addressed in future.
+It is not recommended that you expose this through Ingress publicly.

-Affinity and tolerations are not being set correctly by the Prometheus helm chart as when this was written.
+2. Affinity and tolerations are not being set correctly by the Prometheus helm chart as when this was written.
 One must manually add this in the deployment template if desired until the issue has been resolved.

 ```YAML
         "affinity": {